qasim/Flock/README.md

 )
 ```

-For more information, have a look at [Flock's API reference](https://flock.qas.im/).
+For more information, have a look at the [Flock API reference](https://flock.qas.im).

 ## Benchmarks